garikbesson/near-audit/auditor/AUDIT_USAGE.md

 - ✅ State management issues
 - ✅ Gas allocation problems

-All checks are based on NEAR Protocol security best practices from the vector store documentation.
+All checks are based on NEAR Protocol security best practices from the concept documentation files in `concepts/` directory.
+The audit checks code against ALL security concepts, not just "relevant" ones.